RLI Advocacy Center: Legislative Land Real Estate News

-DC Updates are your source for the latest legislative news in the land real estate industry.
-These updates are to keep land professionals informed about the issues that matter most to them and impact their business.
+The RLI Advocacy Center is the industry’s top source for the latest legislative news impacting the land real estate industry.
+These updates are to keep land professionals and landowners informed about the issues that matter most and impact their business.

 After a June 7 order, the Department of Interior (DOI) has worked with various organizations and task forces to review the Greater Sage Grouse conservation plan under the Endangered Species Act.
 On August 7, the DOI released the first set of recommendations to make modifications to the plan.
 Farm and ranch land owners out west in affected […]